 Blocks of participating business sold pre-Conversion do not generate surplus as these were funded at Conversion to meet policyholders’ reasonable expectations and all funds are expected to be returned to policyholders over time.

-For any post-Conversion business, surplus is required for a number of purposes including to help ensure the Company can meet its obligations to participating policyholders, help ensure financial strength and stability of the Company, finance new business growth, provide for transitions during periods of major change, and avoid undue fluctuations in dividends, all of which are subject to items such as practical considerations and limits, legal and regulatory requirements, and industry practices.
+For post-Conversion participating business, the Company retains a portion of earnings as a permanent contribution to surplus, which is managed through the dividend scale process.
+The permanent contribution to surplus is a portion of earnings retained in the Participating Account surplus along with the investment returns earned on the Participating Account surplus assets.
+Surplus is required for a number of purposes including to help ensure the Company can meet its obligations to participating policyholders, help ensure financial strength and stability of the Company, finance new business growth, provide for transitions during periods of major change, and avoid undue fluctuations in dividends*, all of which are subject to items such as practical considerations and limits, legal and regulatory requirements, and industry practices.
 The surplus position is reviewed annually, having regard for the circumstances of the Participating Account.
 Based on the review, contributions to surplus may be adjusted by increasing or decreasing the dividend scale.
+Any accumulated permanent contribution to surplus remains part of the Participating Account surplus after policyholder insurance coverage terminates.
 Transfers of surplus to shareholders are limited by the ICA.